-- Assess potential long and short-term effects of the project on existing and potential land uses and public infrastructure. - Assess potential social impacts from the project, including through interference with current use of private and public land and community services and facilities in the area. - Assess potential economic effects of the project, considering direct and indirect consequences on employment, local and regional economy and industries in the area, including agriculture, forestry, shipping and fisheries. - Assess potential impacts from workforce requirements such as additional demand on housing and public services in the area. - Assess potential impact on tourism and tourist attractions within the project area and surrounding natural reserves.
+- Assess potential long and short-term effects from the project on existing and potential public infrastructure and land uses, including agricultural land use and associated businesses, taking into account interruption to agricultural practices, loss of productive land, biosecurity, water supply, access, drainage, and any other issues identified through the assessments. - Assess potential social impacts from the project, including through interference with current use of private and public land and community services and facilities in the area. - Assess potential economic effects of the project, considering direct and indirect consequences on employment, local and regional economy and industries in the area, including agriculture, forestry, shipping and fisheries. - Assess potential impacts from workforce requirements such as additional demand on housing and public services in the area. - Assess potential impact on tourism and tourist attractions within the project area and surrounding natural reserves.

-Demonstrate whether the project is consistent with relevant planning scheme provisions and other relevant policies.

-• Outline measures to minimise potential adverse effects of the project and enhance benefits to the community, businesses, industry and land uses.
+- Demonstrate whether the project is consistent with relevant planning scheme provisions and other relevant policies. - Outline measures to minimise potential adverse effects of the project and enhance benefits to the community, businesses, industry and land uses. - Describe approach to engaging with individual landowners during design, construction and operation to minimise disruption to landowner activities.

-• Describe the framework for monitoring and evaluating the measures implemented to mitigate socioeconomic and land use effects and contingencies
+• Describe the framework for monitoring and evaluating the measures implemented to mitigate agriculture, socioeconomic and land use effects and contingencies.

-4.5 Amenity, safety and transport
+4.5 Amenity, health, safety and transport

-Avoid and, where avoidance is not possible, minimise adverse effects on community amenity, health and safety, with regard to noise, vibration, air quality including dust, the transport network, fire risk and electromagnetic fields.
+Avoid and, where avoidance is not possible, minimise adverse effects on community amenity, health and safety, with regard to noise, vibration, air quality including dust, the transport network, greenhouse gas emissions, fire risk and electromagnetic fields.

-- Potential for adverse effects resulting from project-related noise, vibration or dust at sensitive receivers during construction and operation. - Managing transport disruptions for residents, businesses and travellers. - Potential damage to local and regional road surfaces along transport routes and increased risk to road safety on transport routes. - Implications of the project for fire risk, including from any changes to fire management activities and fire ignition risks arising from the project. - Risks to human health, including due to electromagnetic fields from the project.
+- Potential for adverse effects resulting from project-related noise, vibration, dust and electromagnetic fields at sensitive receivers during construction and operation. - · Managing transport disruptions for residents, businesses and travellers. - Potential damage to local and regional road surfaces along transport routes and increased risk to road safety on transport routes. - Implications of the project for fire risk, including from any changes to fire management activities and fire ignition risks arising from the project.